DevTanvir/text-analyzer-app/README.md

 ## Overview

 For building this app I've used an OSS template in which I am a core contributor.
-This is a fast and light-weight template for starting new nodejs projects with nestjs framework.
+This is a fast and light-weight template for starting new Node.js projects with Nestjs framework.
 Following the TDD method, I've added unit-tests, and developed feature onwards.
 I've also added Redis caching, Nests API Throttling and Google SSO to this project.
-Github Actions are include as well.
+Github Actions are included as well.
 I used Watson for logging every requests on the server-side console.
 Attached Test-coverage report.

 What I couldn't add:

 - Log visualization with AWS Cloudwatch.
 I tried to connect my existing logging system Watson with AWS Cloudwatch but for some payment related issue, I was unable to integrate it.
-AWS would not let me access cloudwatch.
+AWS would not let me access CloudWatch.

 Moving forward!